 The economy experiences very slow growth.
 Investment in new renewable generation is only in established, low risk technologies.
 Due to poor economic growth, new technologies that could increase the use of renewable generation at household and large scale levels are not adopted.
 Overall there is little change in the way electricity is generated when compared to today.
 Domestic consumers and commercial users are also avoiding risk and uncertainty.
 The only source of demand growth is the connection of new data centres but the level of investment slows down significantly after 2025.

 The economy enjoys high economic growth.
 This encourages the creation and rollout of new technologies for low carbon electricity generation.
 There is strong public demand to reduce greenhouse gas emissions.
 In addition to high carbon prices and incentives for renewables, this creates a high level of renewable generation on the grid.
 This clean energy then combines with improvements to broadband and transport to drive growth in large data centres.

 A strong economy leads to high levels of consumer spending ability.
 The public want to reduce greenhouse gas emissions.
 Electricity consumers enthusiastically limit their energy use and generate their own energy.
 This results in a large number of community led energy projects and a rapid adoption of electric vehicles and heat pumps in the home.

-In autumn 2017, we will be publishing ‘Tomorrow’s Energy Scenarios 2017 Locational Information Paper’ to provide more information on our locational assumptions for future electricity demand and supply.
+In early 2018, we will be publishing ‘Tomorrow’s Energy Scenarios 2017 Locational Information Paper’ to provide more information on our locational assumptions for future electricity demand and supply.